How to test, adjust and balance HVAC systems

 1. ASHRAE:

-a) “Practices for measurement, testing and balancing of building heating, ventilation, air conditioning and refrigeration systems”, ASHRAE Standard 111.
+a) “Practices for measuring, testing and balancing building heating, ventilation, air conditioning and refrigeration systems”, ASHRAE Standard 111.

 b) ASHRAE Handbook, Last Edition of HVAC Application Volume, Chapter 34, Testing, Adjusting, and Balancing.